colelawrence/decipad/apps/docs/docs/built-in-formulas/formulas-for-lists.md

 ==> [ 1, 2, 3, 4, 5, 6 ]
 ```

-You can also use this function to push an element to the end of a list, resulting in a new list:
+You can also use this formula to push an element to the end of a list, resulting in a new list:

 ```deci live
 cat([1, 2, 3], 4)